mattvinks/spark-labs/mllib/classification/README.md

 }
 ```

-## Step 5 : Run the trained model on the test set.
+## Step 5 : Complete the TODO items to generate score and labels.

 Use model.predict on the test data.
 Calculate the score.
 Then return a tuple of score and point.label